“What does a rowing machine do for your body?”

 Rowing Is Low Impact and Non-Weight Bearing

-Even if you currently don’t have any bad joints, you eventually will in due time if you always participate in high-impact activities so it’s good to mix your workout up with low-impact exercise.
+Even if you currently don’t have any bad joints, you might eventually.
+Especially if you always participate in high-impact activities.
+So mix your workout up with a low-impact exercise like rowing!

 Provides a solid full-body workout